obanat/android-h264-streaming-player/readme.md

 key feature:

-use tcp client;
+1\use tcp client;

-use MediaCodec for handware decode
+2\use MediaCodec for handware decode

 server side: